 - Can We Use Commercial Cannabis to Address Historical Inequities?
 Here in Portland, a number of City Councilors have been adamant that Portland’s adult use program should benefit minority communities.
 There is a current proposal to give historically disadvantaged groups some level of preference when applying for licenses.
 This mirrors a common sentiment nationwide that the adult use industry should benefit those communities historically disproportionately...
 More

 - Bills to Watch in 2020 NH Legislative Session While the text of bills slowly make their way out of the Office of Legislative Services for the 2020 legislative session in New Hampshire, there are at least a couple cannabis-related bills of interest to keep tabs on.
-The first bill is HB 1386, sponsored by Rep. Wendy Thomas (D – Hillsborough), which would prohibit employers from retaliating against an employee solely because the employee is...
+The first bill is HB 1386, sponsored by Rep. Wendy Thomas (D – Hillsborough), which would prohibit employers from retaliating against an employee solely because the...
 More

 - Feds Take Steps to Increase Hemp Producers’ Access to Capital The Department of Treasury released new guidance yesterday that makes it much easier for banks to serve hemp producers.
 This comes on the heels of the USDA interim rules governing hemp nationwide.
-Basically, the new guidance says that banks no longer need to file ‘suspicious activity reports’ with Treasury for hemp producers since the crop is now largely legal under federal law.
-Suspicious...
+Basically, the new guidance says that banks no longer need to file ‘suspicious activity reports’ with Treasury for hemp producers since the crop is now largely legal under federal law....
 More

 - Class Action Lawsuit Brought Against CBD Company for Deceptive Advertising Just a week after the U.S. Food and Drug Administration (FDA) stated that it could not give CBD a “generally recognized as safe” designation, a proposed class action has been filed against a CBD company in California.
 The complaint alleges that Infinite Product Co.’s CBD products are misleadingly labeled and illegal to sell because they use CBD as an additive to food and topical cream products...
 More